ethanwerner/header-libraries/README.md

 The following libraries are *highly* experimental and should be treated as such.
 The intent of this repository is archival in nature.
 While I do use many of the following libraries in my projects, they are not production ready.

-The inspiration for this codebase, and the many others like it, comes from [Sean Barrett's](https://www.nothings.org/) fantastic [stb](https://github.com/nothings/stb) and [single_file_libs](https://github.com/nothings/single_file_libs) repositories.

 Please feel free to create issues, and pull requests are always welcome.

-All libraries marked with a * are currently in progress.

 ## ann.h - Artifical Neural Network